matmaros/FacadeGenerator/README.md

 The python file attached combines these different blocks and produces all possible outcomes.
 A simple L systems combines all blocks and produces an excel sheet as a graphical representation of the result.
 The logic can be used with CAD blocks substituted in place of the simple text representationsn of the building components.
 This will produce a higher quality graphic more like a typical building elevation as shown in the project description above.

 The python file attached combines these different blocks and produces all possible outcomes.
-A simple L systems combines all blocks and produces an excel sheet as a graphical representation of the result as shown below.
+A simple L systems combines all blocks and produces an excel sheet as a graphical representation of the result as shown in the 'Example Output' file and the image below.

 ![image](https://user-images.githubusercontent.com/67350711/120079150-9d292b80-c080-11eb-85fb-b7de91ac1f30.png)